Solution-Desk/tax-smart-canadian-calculator/SUPPORT.md

 # Support

 Thanks for using TaxSmart!
-Here’s how to get help or contact the team.
+Here’s how to get help or contact us.

 ## Self-Service
 - Review the [`README`](README.md) for setup instructions.